Open source infrastructure for governance,

 has real consequences.

 Maritime safety.
 Territorial governance.
 Emergency coordination.
-Systems designed for conditions where standard solutions have never applied — and where the cost of failure is not abstract.
+Systems built for conditions where standard solutions have never applied, and where the cost of failure is concrete.

 Zero vendor dependency.

-Every component is documented, independently deployable and modifiable by the organizations that operate it.
+Every component documented, independently deployable and modifiable.
 No licensing.
 No single point of control.
 Infrastructure that belongs to whoever runs it.

 to transferable infrastructure.

-Research to prototype to deployment to documentation.
-Tools built until they work under real conditions, then released as independently operable components.
+Research to prototype to deployment.
+Tools built under real conditions, released as independently operable components.
 Infrastructure that outlasts the projects that first required it.